-During the summer lull, your facility may have a scheduled shut down or your school is free of students and other staff.
+During the summer lull, your facility may have a scheduled shutdown or your school is free of students and other staff.
 These shutdowns are an excellent time to service equipment and to switch out fluorescent lights.
 This is also a great time be to properly carry out a chemical inventory and chemical disposal.

 When was your last chemical inventory?

 In some industries, a chemical inventory is required at least yearly while some may be more strict and have a monthly or even weekly inventory.
 You may ask “Why is an inventory required?” or “why so frequent?”
-The answer; so chemicals are tracked and an over abundance of chemicals that are not being used are stored on site.
+The answer; so chemicals are tracked and an overabundance of chemicals that are not being used are stored on site.
 It’s important that your inventory list is updated every time a chemical is added in order to maintain an accurate and updated list at all times.
-The chemical inventory should be posted outside of the storage room and kept with at the front desk or main office in case of an emergency.
+The inventory should be posted outside of the storage room and kept with at the front desk or main office in case of an emergency.

-Why is a chemical inventory useful?
+Why is this inventory useful?

-For the easy answer it is so you can see what you have for chemicals in the facility at a glance.
+For the easy answer, it is so you can see what you have for chemicals in the facility at a glance.
 Also if there was a fire or any other emergency, the fire department would know what they were dealing with before entering a room.
-Lastly when it comes to purchasing chemicals, the inventory becomes a tool for knowing what needs to be purchased.
-For a school, it is recommended that no more than a 2 year supply of hazardous chemicals be in the chemical inventory.
+Lastly, when it comes to purchasing chemicals, the inventory becomes a tool for knowing what needs to be purchased.
+For a school, it is recommended that no more than a 2 year supply of hazardous chemicals be in the inventory.

-Lastly when you successfully conduct a chemical inventory and find those old or unused chemicals, it is time to properly dispose of those chemicals.
+Lastly when you successfully conduct an inventory and find those old or unused chemicals, it is time to properly dispose of those chemicals.
 Items that are 2 years or older or that may not be used anymore should be set aside and properly disposed of.
 If a facility can perform a chemical inventory and manage their inventory appropriately, less chemical waste is accumulated.
 Proper management of chemicals makes it easier to reorder what the facility actually needs rather than what a facility thinks it needs.